 The first and last Orientalist painter of the Ottoman Empire is Osman Hamdi Bey.
 Born in modern day Turkey, educated in Paris, highly regarded as an intellectual, he depicts the Islamic society of his time with a view from within.
 His works are tranquil depictions of men or women set in typical Islamic scenery.
 He satisfies the western viewer’s expectation of an oriental atmosphere while remaining true to his beliefs and values.

 He exhibited three paintings at the 1867 Paris Exposition Universelle.
 Unfortunately all three are lost today, nor do we have any photographs of them.
-His work is gaining recognition and he continues his career as an Orientalist painter, even after his return to Istanbul (Constantinople) in 1869.
+His work gained recognition and he continued his career as an Orientalist painter, even after his return to Istanbul (Constantinople) in 1869.

 Orientalism, one of the subjects of 19th-century Academic art, came from the fascination of Western artists with Eastern cultures.
 The Islamic world was for them, what some only heard of in stories or saw in photographs.
 It was a land of enchantment, with beautiful women loosely dressed in the harem, exotic food, mesmerizing smells of spices, hypnotic rhythms of music, incredible architecture with colored tiles.
 Later, art historians identified two types of Orientalism – the realists, who painted what they saw with their own eyes, and those who only imagined the scenes they depicted.
 Jean-Léon Gérôme, Hamdi Bey’s teacher, traveled in 1853 to Istanbul.
 His encounter with Osman must have been a great pleasure.
 He was interested in having a student that came from the very world that fascinated him.

 A Walk at the Hippodrome